KTC-GmbH/docs.ktc.de/vendor-rating/EN/vendor-rating_EN.md

 The app supports the Essentials and Premium Editions of Microsoft Dynamics 365 Business Central.

 ###	Supported Countries
-This app supports the following countries: Germany, Austria, Switzerland, United Kingdom and United States
+This app supports the following countries: Germany, Austria, Switzerland, United Kingdom and the USA.

 ### Supported Languages
 This app is available in English (United States) and German (Deutschland).